getsolus/help-center-docs/docs/packaging/testing-a-package.md

+---
+title: Testing a Package
+summary: Testing a Package
+sidebar_position: 5
+---

 # Testing a Package

 After building a package, it must be tested against the unstable repo before a pull request can be submitted.
 Each pull request requires you to explain how you tested the package to make sure things work as expected.